saralenzi/convectiveFoam1.0/readme.txt

-Solver for the incompressible Bounssinesq equation, based on pimpleFoam and buoyantBoussinesqPimpleFoam.
+Solver for the incompressible Boussinesq equation, based on pimpleFoam and buoyantBoussinesqPimpleFoam.
 See www.openfoam.org.
 By Matteo Cerminara (https://github.com/cerminara) and Sara Lenzi.

 In this solver, the buoyancy term is written explicitly in his original